rigordo959/tsWxGTUI_PyVx_Repository/Documents/README3-Documents.txt

    terms & conditions and procedures and for installing, operating, modifying and redistributing the Toolkit.

-   "GETTING_STARTED.txt" --- Introduces new recipients to
-                             the system requirements and
-                             third-party resources avail-
-                             able to new Toolkit users.

-   "README.txt"       --- Introduces new recipients to the
+   "Announcement.htm" --- Introduces prospective and new
-                          purpose, goals, non-goals, design
-                          and features of the computer
+   "Announcement.pdf"     recipients to the purpose, goals, "Announcement.rtf"     non-goals, design and features of "Announcement.txt"     this computer software.
+Provided
-                          software product.
-Supplements
-                          include the following:

-                          "README1-Introduction.txt"
-                          "README2-Repository.txt"
-                          "README3-Documents.txt"
-                          "README4-ManPages.txt"
-                          "README5-Notebooks.txt"
-                          "README6-SourceDistributions.txt"
-                          "README7-DeveloperSandboxes.txt"
-                          "README8-SitePackages.txt"
-                          "README9-KeyboardMouseInput.txt"
+                          in single and multi-font formats.

-   "AUTHORS.txt"      --- List of the principal "tsWxGTUI"
+   "AUTHORS.txt"      --- List of the principal "tsWxGTUI_PyVx"
                           Toolkit author(s) and authors
                           credited for work covered by a prior copyright and license.